Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 1. **Single Source of Truth:** The ZK Certificate Registry on the Galactica Network chain shall be the definitive source of truth.
 All state modifications, such as adding or revoking certificates, must occur only on this primary contract.
 2. **State Replication:** The following state variables must be replicated from the source registry to replica registries on destination chains:
    - The complete array of merkleRoots.
-   - The merkleRootValidIndex, which indicates the starting index of valid roots.
+   - The oldestValidMerkleRoot, which is the Merkle root that marks the boundary from which all subsequent roots are considered valid.
    - The currentQueuePointer, indicating the processing progress of the certificate queue.
 3. **State Update Logic:**
-   - Upon a certificate addition, the newly generated Merkle root shall be appended to the merkleRoots array on the replica.
+   - Upon a certificate addition or revocation, the newly generated Merkle roots shall be appended to the merkleRoots array on the replica.
-   - Upon a certificate revocation, the new Merkle root shall be appended, and the merkleRootValidIndex shall be updated to point to the index of this new root, effectively invalidating all prior roots for future verifications.
+   - The oldestValidMerkleRoot from the source is used to determine the merkleRootValidIndex on the replica.
+If this root exists in the replica's merkleRoots array, its index becomes the new merkleRootValidIndex.
+If it doesn't exist (due to dropped messages), the root is added to the array to recover the state, and then its index becomes the merkleRootValidIndex.
    - The currentQueuePointer shall be updated on the replica to match the source after every successful addition or revocation.
 4. **Interface Consistency:** Replicated registry contracts must expose the same read-only interface as the origin contract for ZK proof verification.
 This includes functions like verifyMerkleRoot(bytes32), getMerkleRoots(), and merkleRoot().
 5. **Functionality Segregation:** Write functions, including addZkCertificate, revokeZkCertificate, and registerToQueue, must be disabled or removed from the replicated registry contracts to prevent state divergence.